Family Legal Advice Service (FLAS)

 Changes to the way Care of Children Act (CoCA) proceedings are dealt with in the Family Court came about on 31 March 2014.
 Previously, a person would apply for legal aid (if eligible), meet with a lawyer, have their documents drafted and filed in Court, and their lawyer would be with them every step of the way.

 The reforms in CoCA proceedings have focused on parties resolving matters themselves through mechanisms such as Family Dispute Resolution, with the Court as a last resort.
 Before parties may enter the court system they are required to have attended a Parenting Through Separation course and attempted Family Dispute Resolution mediation.
-The parties are also required to file and be served their own court documents, and attend Court themselves until the Court directs that lawyers may act.
-An exception is when there is an immediate risk of harm or hardship.
+The next step is to file or be served with Court documents.
+At this stage, lawyers may act and can assist with preparing the Court documents.
+An exception to these requirements is when there is an immediate risk of harm or hardship.

 Email HERE for information on